shihabal3amri/Project-Management-API/README.md

 - **Team Management**: Manage team members assigned to projects.
 - **Recurring Task Feature**: Support for creating recurring tasks with customizable recurrence patterns (daily, weekly, monthly, yearly).
 - **Authentication**: Secured with authentication via Laravel Passport.
+- **Notifications**: Team members receive notifications upon task assignment or task updates.

+### Recurring Task Feature
-The recurring task feature allows tasks to be automatically created based on a user-defined schedule, with customizable recurrence types (daily, weekly, monthly, or yearly) and intervals (e.g., every 2 weeks).
-This ensures that recurring tasks are generated automatically without needing manual input.
+The recurring task feature allows tasks to be automatically created based on a user-defined schedule.
+It includes customizable recurrence types (daily, weekly, monthly, or yearly) and intervals (e.g., every 2 weeks).
+Recurring tasks are generated automatically based on the recurrence interval, helping ensure ongoing work is scheduled without manual input.

+### Notifications Feature
+Notifications are sent to relevant users (task creator and assigned member) upon task assignment or updates.
+This helps team members stay informed of task changes in real time.
+Notifications can be fetched via API, and users can mark them as read, ensuring a smooth workflow.

 ---